mkessel007/genesis-toolbar-extras/readme.txt

 * Optional support for Theme Editor links for child themes (style.css + functions.php), for security reasons has to be activated via `add_theme_support( 'gtbe-theme-editor' );`. (since v1.1)
 * The added menu items by the plugin follow the same user cabalities as their original links - in other words: if a link to a settings page is not displayed without my plugin for a certain user role/capability it won't be when my plugin is active!
 * Support for user profile options regarding Genesis admin menus: So, if a user won't see the left-hand Genesis icon, the same user won't see any Genesis toolbar items!
+* 4 action hooks included for hooking custom menu items in -- for all main sections plus the resource group section ([see FAQ section here for more info on that](http://wordpress.org/extend/plugins/genesis-toolbar-extras/faq/)).
 * 9 additional icon colors included :) (changeable via filters)
-* 4 filters included to change wording/tooltip and icon of the main item - for more info [see FAQ section here](http://wordpress.org/extend/plugins/genesis-toolbar-extras/faq/)
+* 7 filters included to change wording/tooltip and icon of the main item - for more info [see FAQ section here](http://wordpress.org/extend/plugins/genesis-toolbar-extras/faq/)
 * For custom "branding" or special needs a few sections like "Extensions" and "Resource links group" could be hidden from displaying via your active child theme - for more info [see FAQ section here](http://wordpress.org/extend/plugins/genesis-toolbar-extras/faq/)
 * Fully internationalized!
 Real-life tested and developed with international users in mind!
 Also supports update-secure custom language file (if you need special wording...)
 * Fully WPML compatible!